Whiplash Causes Neck Pain And Other Disorders …

 Findings in the 2008 journal, PLoS Medicine indicate that those with the lowest expectations for recovery after their whiplash injury will have the poorest recovery, and those with the highest expectations will have the best recovery.
 They also suggest that a patient’s expectations about getting better are as important as his or her physical symptoms.
 The authors say that the more we can influence patients to believe they will make a full recovery, the better chance they will have to recover completely.
 This means that it may be beneficial for healthcare providers to give support and/or education to patients with whiplash associated disorders that increases their positive feelings toward recovery.
 This can be advanced with education on self management for whiplash recovery.

-After a whiplash injury and professional clinical assessment has ruled out any fractures, serious injuries or complicating factors:
+After a rear end collision and professional clinical assessment has ruled out any fractures, serious injuries or complicating factors:

 - Admit there’s been a physical injury to your neck, however there’s been no critical harm.
 Following a whiplash injury your neck just isn’t moving and functioning correctly.
 The joints and muscles happen to be afflicted yet they possess a healthy capacity to restore and repair, which can be aided through activity.